 - Conducted a hydrogeologic survey to identify potential sites for water well drilling in partnership with Jovial LTD

 - Completed water quality testing in partnership with the United Republic of Tanzania Ministry of Water – Kigoma Zonal Water Quality Laboratory

 - Provided support for the purchase of 35 handwashing stations for the community at the request of MANLUKU

 - Collaborated with MANLUKU to administer a world-renowned assessment tool, the Household Water Insecurity Experiences (HWISE) survey, to the community*

 *The results of the HWISE survey administered in May 2021 determined that 95% of surveyed homes were water insecure.

-The Tanzania team meets virtually weekly on Tuesdays.
+The Tanzania team meets virtually on Tuesday evenings.

 For more information or to get involved, please email firstname.lastname@example.org.